JianLoong/blog/content/entries/2019-11/foreignkeys.md

 - **(Defintion 2)** - A foreign key constraint specifies that the key can only contain values that are in the referenced primary key, and thus ensures the referential integrity of data that is joined on the two keys.

 In this context, Shlomi is actually referring to the **foreign key constraint.**.
 Judging by the looks, it seems that the application code itself would be responsible for enforcing these constraints.
 Perhaps, using the **CQRS** pattern?
 More information regarding the CQRS pattern can be found [here](https://martinfowler.com/bliki/CQRS.html).
 The main issue with handling the FK constraint in application code is numerous as there is a need to think of situations where you would like a **DELETE CASCADE** and situations win which you do not.

+It can be said that it is **very hard** to manage foreign key constraints via application code itself.

 {{% notice tip %}}